 Although one month of ACT prep isn't enough for everyone, it can suffice if your goal is to improve your score by no more than 4-6 total points.
 Students who want to improve their scores by 6-9 points will be better off aiming for a smaller score improvement and then retaking the ACT at a later date.

 When embarking on your month-long ACT study plan, you must first set a target score, find your baseline score, decide on a study plan, and gather high-quality prep materials.
 Once you’re ready to begin studying, you can use our 11 high-impact tips above to help you get the most out of your ACT prep.

 So what's my final tip?
 Always have the confidence that you can do this.
 Studying for the ACT in a month is difficult, but it’s certainly not impossible.
 As long as you know exactly what you'll need to do in order to make your goals a reality, you will be successful!

 Need more advice on gearing up for the ACT?
 Then read our in-depth and easy-to-follow guides on how to prepare for the ACT and when you should start studying.

 Not a lot of time left before test day?
 Our last-minute ACT strategies will teach you everything you need to know about strategic guessing, time management, and what you'll need to bring on test day.

-Only got a month left before your SAT session, too?
-Read my guide on how to study for the SAT in a month to get step-by-step tips and advice for making the most out of your study plan.
+Only got a month left before your SAT test?
+Read my other guide on how to study for the SAT in a month to get step-by-step tips and advice.

 Have friends who also need help with test prep?
 Share this article!